 Johnny Cordova grew up in the San Francisco Bay Area, just north of the UC Berkeley college campus.
 He’s spent much of his adult life in the high desert mountains of North Central Arizona and has lived in Southeast Asia (Bangkok and Singapore) since 2011.
-He and his wife, Dominique, are currently planning a return to the United States in late 2020 — back to the high desert.
+He and his wife, Dominique, are currently planning a return to the United States in July 2021 — back to the high desert.

 My Paleo/Ancestral Journey